mlux86/acdc/README.md

 ```

 Make sure that the `kraken` and `kraken-translate` executables can be found in the $PATH environment variable.

+### Highlighting and extraction of 16S regions

+Make sure that the `rnammer` executable can be found in the $PATH environment variable and RNAmmer is working properly.

+In the visualization, 16S genes are highlighted by a large star shape.
+A click on it will download the corresponding 16S sequence.

 ## Viewing results